 - eXe: A well-regarded open source authoring tool for creating and publishing web content.

-- Interaction Builder: In a category by itself, this tool from the eLearning Brothers provides an online service for creating interactions, which are then downloaded and incorporated into an online course.
+- Interaction Builders: In a category by itself, are the tools from the eLearning Brothers, who provide an online service for creating interactions, which are then downloaded and incorporated into an online course.
 To build interactions, you choose a template and add text, images and audio.
 Interactions publish to a single flash file.

 - My Brainshark: A web-based subscription service for creating and hosting on-demand multimedia presentations.
 My Brainshark is free; My Brainshark Pro has advanced features.
 Also see Brainshark for a paid enterprise version.

 - Lectora Online: A collaborative online version of the Lectora authoring tool, it lets team members share and modify course content.
 Lectora Online has lots of templates for publishing to tablets.